 MBA students complete projects for academic credit under faculty supervision in several formats.

-L2M Workshop I and II
+Lab to Market: Workshop I and II

-This two-quarter course sequence focuses on "idea to marketplace" and engages student teams in evaluating the commercial potential of business opportunities.
+The Lab to Market course sequence focuses on "idea to marketplace" and engages student teams in evaluating the commercial potential of business opportunities.
 Project ideas must be significant market opportunities in the science and technology sectors including sustainability and social enterprise innovations that have a base in science or technology.
 Projects sponsored by companies and research institutes are of interest to students and the school.

 Analytics Consulting Course

-In this class MBA student teams, under faculty supervision, serve as consultants for organizations seeking assistance with analytics-focused business problems.
+In this class student teams, under faculty supervision, serve as consultants for organizations seeking assistance with analytics-focused business problems.
 Projects are proposed by companies or nonprofit organizations.
 Faculty approve specific projects for the course based on their relevance.

 Short projects in other classes